From partially ordered monoids to partially ordered groups via free nuclear preimages: Nuclear images and simple quasi-inequations

-\begin{lemma} Let $\alg{M}$ be a pomonoid and let $\leq_{\theta}$ be the smallest $\class{L}$-congruence on the pomonoidal reduct of $\FreeMon{\alg{M}}$.
-Then $\leq_{\theta}$ is witnessed by simple quasi-inequalities with respect to interpretations over singleton words. \end{lemma}
+\begin{lemma} Let $\alg{M}$ be a pomonoid and let $\leqL$ be the smallest $\class{L}$-congruence on the pomonoidal reduct of $\FreeMon{\alg{M}}$.
+Then $\leqL$ is witnessed by simple quasi-inequations with respect to interpretations over singleton words. \end{lemma}